kant/ProtocolOrientedViewModel/README.md

 This is most useful for universal ios/tvos/mac projects.
 Create `Layout`s for your view.
 For example, portrait and landscape.
-Create xib's for each layout of each platform or just create them programmaitaclly.
+Create xib's for each layout of each platform or just create them programmatically.

 ``` swift
 enum HomeScreenLayout: Layout {